 The curriculum consists of general education, mathematics and science courses and specific nursing courses.
 Students are required to complete all of the general education, mathematics and science courses before entering the Nursing Course Sequence.
+The lecture portion of the course may be offered by in-classroom instructions or by inter-active classroom technology.

 Admission to the nursing program is on a selective basis.
 Selection will be made each August and each January.
-The application deadline is the end of July for students who plan to start the nursing sequence courses in January.
-The application deadline is December 30 for students who plan to start the nursing sequence courses in March and for LPN students who plan to start the nursing sequence courses in June.
-The maximum number of qualified candidates for the Home Campus-Columbia is 40 students (made up of a combination of non-LPNs and LPNs).
-The maximum number of qualified candidates for the Lake Campus is 32 students (made up of a combination of non-LPNs and LPNs).
+The application deadline is the end of June for students who plan to start the nursing sequence courses in January.
+The application deadline is the end of November for students who plan to start the nursing sequence courses in March and for LPN students who plan to start the nursing sequence courses in June.
+The maximum number for the Home Campus-Columbia is 32 students (made up of a combination of non-LPNs and LPNs).
+The maximum number for the Lake Campus is 32 students (made up of a combination of non-LPNs and LPNs).